COVID-19 - information and guidance for social, community, and residential care settings

 Helping with care

-Care staff have a duty of care to the people they care for and this needs to consider the resident's wishes.
+Care staff have a professional duty of care to the people they care for and this needs to consider the resident's wishes.

 Named persons may, with agreement of the service user (or representative) and the care home or residential setting staff, provide day-to-day basic care to support service users’ health and wellbeing.